pysiss/pysiss/README.md

     cd docs && make html

 (or latexpdf if you want a LaTeX versionm, or epub for ePub format - type make to see all the options).
 The documentation will be dumped under build/{format}.
 For HTML, if you point a browser to docs/build/html/index.html, you should see a basic sphinx site with the documentation for pysiss.
 For LaTeX you can open docs/build/latex/pysiss.pdf in your favourite PDF viewer to browse the documentation.

+I can't promise the documentation is very up to date at the moment though...

 Contributing
 ------------